lizekai-richard/lizekai-richard.github.io/index.md

 Engineers live their lives considering the ‘what-ifs’ of applied science, with the primary goal being to improve life.
 This mindset begins with asking: How do things work and can I make them better?

-As a software engineer, I can appreciate the complexity and depth required to answer these questions.
+As a researcher and engineer, I can appreciate the complexity and depth required to answer these questions.
 My passion stems from an innate drive to ‘look beyond what is’.

 ## Research Interests
 - **Efficient Deep Learning:** efficient inferencing, knowledge/data distillation, model compression